 The feeding grounds of the Pacific Ocean are only a short boat ride from the ports of Astoria, Warrenton, Hammond and Ilwaco.
 And the ride is even shorter in a 40+ mile-an-hour hour boat.
 When you’re considering who to fish with for your day on the ocean, this should be a big part of your decision.
-On a decent day, from the launch in Hammond, we can be over the bar and in the Pacific in about 20 minutes.
+On a decent day, from the launch, we can be over the bar and in the Pacific in about 20 minutes.

-I run a 2014, 25′ Willie Raptor with a 2019, a new generation 200 HP Mercury 4 stroke.
-The boat will fish 6 very comfortably, and yes, we charge about $50-$60 more than the large charter boats for the ability to fish a small number of fishermen and to get to the fishing grounds quickly.
-I can assure you that those that endure a day on a “cattle” boat (one of the large charter boats) with 30 of their closest friends trying to find fish in a 15 mph “tug boat”, would have gladly paid the extra $60 bucks as we fly by them in comfort.
-The ocean, and even the Columbia River, is a big place and we regularly need to make moves that might take us 5 to 15 miles.
+We have a two different options for our ocean trips.
+Our newest option is a 34′ Venture, center-console that fishes up to 5 anglers for most trips.
+I’ll be running this boat for salmon, halibut, bottom fish, lingcod, and tuna.
+This boat is built for speed and comfort.
+It even has a bathroom on board, making it our premium option!
+We’re also running our classic sled option – boats like my 2014, 25′ Willie Raptor, that can fish up to 6 very comfortably.
+Yes, we charge a bit more than the large charter boats for the ability to fish a small number of fishermen and to get to the fishing grounds quickly.
+I can assure you that those that endure a day on a “cattle” boat (one of the large charter boats) with 30 of their closest friends trying to find fish in a 15 mph “tug boat”, would have gladly paid a few extra bucks as we fly by other boats in comfort.
+The ocean, and even the Columbia River, is a big place and we regularly need to make moves that might take us 5 to 20 miles.
 Often times, because of fuel costs and the amount of time that it takes to move a large vessel like that, the captains simply don’t make the moves they need to make to put their clients consistently on fish.